1. Benefits of UNBS Certification (Why Certification?)

 i) After submission of the application for the Quality Mark, it will be assigned to a UNBS Officer for review

 ii) If not successful, the application will be rejected and you will be notified.
-If successful, still you will be notified and an Invoice for Audit Fees will be sent to your E-mail.
+If successful, still you will be notified and an Invoice for Certification fees and Testing fees will be sent to your E-mail.

-iii) Audit Fees will be UGX 250,000/= (Two Hundred Fifty Thousand Shillings Only) for all Products to be Certified in a single application, however, the testing fees will be per brand and these vary from one product (brand) to another.
+iii) Certification Fees will be UGX 500,000/= (Five Hundred Thousand Shillings Only) for each Product to be Certified, however, the testing fees will vary from one product (brand) to another.

 iv) Still, you Log onto https://www.ura.go.ug, generate a PRS for each of the Testing and Audit Fees separately and then make the payment using the Payment Registration Number (PRN), either through Mobile Money or the Bank of your choice.